HazyResearch/deepdive/doc/chunking.md

 ### Data Preprocessing

 The train and test data consist of words, their part-of-speech tag and the chunk tags as derived from the WSJ corpus.
 The raw data is first copied into into table `words_raw`, and then is processed to convert the chunk labels to integer indexes.
-This extractor is defined in `deepdive.conf` using the following code:
+This extractor is defined in `app.ddlog` using the following code:

-    ext_training {
+    function ext_training
-      input: "select * from words_raw"
-      output_relation: "words"
-      udf: ${APP_HOME}"/udf/ext_training.py"
-    }
+      over rows like words_raw
+      returns rows like words
+      implementation "udf/ext_training.py" handles tsv lines.

+    words +=
+      ext_training(wid, word, pos, tag) :- words_raw(wid, word, pos, tag).

 The input table `words_raw` looks like